What safety equipment is required on a boat in Canada? Marine Safety Equipment requirements - Transport Canada - Ontario - BC - Alberta...

 minimum safety equipment sailboards

-Now that you have an idea of the different types required on a boat, come discover with us, all the other aspects of boating with our online boating safety course and obtain your Canadian boating license (PCOC).
+Now that you have an idea of the different safety equipment you need on your boat, come discover with us, all the other aspects of boating with our online boating safety course and obtain your Canadian boating license (PCOC).

 These rules apply to: Ontario, Alberta, British Columbia, Quebec, Newfoundland, Nova Scotia, New Brunswick, Saskatchewan, Manitoba, Prince Edward Island and Northwest Territories.